jameshfisher/jameshfisher.com/_posts/2017-10-11-webgl-lambertian-shading.md

 The illumination of matte objects does not depend on `camera_direction` because the matte surface scatters light equally in all directions.

-_Thanks to Ben Ellison, Andy Jones, Luís Fonseca, and Callum Oakley for helping me debug this over many beers._
+_Thanks to Sophie Lantreibecq, Ben Ellison, Andy Jones, Andreas Frisch, Luís Fonseca, and Callum Oakley for helping me debug this over many beers._